-Communications have been ongoing between DOE and the Seneca Nation of Indians.
+Communications have been ongoing between DOE and the Seneca Nation of Indians, the only federally recognized American Indian government located in the area of WNYNSC.
 A Cooperative Agreement was signed in 1996 to foster government-to-government relationships between the Seneca Nation of Indians and DOE (Seneca Nation 1996).
-The Cooperative Agreement continues activities that promote an understanding of environmental and human health issues and has provided the resources needed to review and comment on previous environmental documents, formulate a baseline environmental sampling plan, compile preliminary information on population and lifestyles, and educate the Seneca Nation on issues related to West Valley.
+The Cooperative Agreement continues activities that promote an understanding of environmental and human health issues and has provided the resources needed to review and comment on previous environmental documents, formulate a baseline environmental sampling plan, compile preliminary information on population and lifestyles, and educate the Seneca Nation of Indians on issues related to WNYNSC.

-In 2000, DOE and the Seneca Nation of Indians signed a Memorandum of Agreement for the shipment of West Valley spent nuclear fuel and high-level radioactive waste and foreign research reactor spent nuclear fuel across Seneca Nation lands.
+In 2000, DOE and the Seneca Nation of Indians signed a Memorandum of Agreement for shipment of WVDP spent nuclear fuel and high-level radioactive waste, and foreign research reactor spent nuclear fuel across Seneca Nation of Indians lands.
 The Memorandum of Agreement provides for the safe and secure transportation of such material through coordination with the Seneca Nation of Indians (Seneca Nation 2000).

-Other communications that have taken place include:
+Other communications that have taken place with the Seneca Nation of Indians not specific to NEPA activities include the following:

-- On March 26, 2002, a consultation between DOE and the Seneca Nation of Indians was held at the Cattaraugus Reservation Library to discuss local and national issues affecting the Seneca Nation and DOE. - On April 10, 2004, the Seneca Nation Tribal Council approved the Final Baseline Sampling Report as an official publication of the Seneca Nation.
+- On March 26, 2002, a consultation between DOE and the Seneca Nation of Indians was held at the Cattaraugus Reservation Library to discuss local and national issues affecting the Seneca Nation of Indians and DOE. - On April 10, 2004, the Seneca Nation Tribal Council approved the Final Baseline Sampling Report as an official publication of the Seneca Nation of Indians.
 This report describes the sampling that was undertaken by the Seneca Nation Environmental Department to understand the level of radioactivity present in Cattaraugus Creek water, sediment, soil, plants, and animals.
-This information will be used to help gauge any impact of future cleanup and closure activities at the WNYNSC on the Cattaraugus Creek environment.
+This information will be used to help gauge any impact of future cleanup and closure activities at WNYNSC on the Cattaraugus Creek environment.